 - No fresh garlic?
 No problem, just use garlic powder instead.

 It sure is!
-It’s loaded with fresh veggies which packs a ton of vitamins and minerals, including vitamin C, and potassium.
+It’s loaded with fresh veggies which pack a ton of vitamins and minerals, including vitamin C, and potassium.
 The cheese and olives are great for protein, good fat, and calcium, while the overall salad is low in calories and carbohydrates while the chicken also adds lean protein.
 You can’t go wrong!

 Baked, broiled, air-fried, shredded chicken, you name it.
 You can even not cook it at all and pick up a cooked rotisserie chicken from the store!

-You can!
-You can prep your ingredients and keep them separate a few days ahead of time.
+Yes!
+First, prep your ingredients and keep them separate a few days ahead of time.
 You can also assemble the veggies and keep them in a container beforehand and just add the olives, feta, and dressing before serving.

 Like any salad, it’s best served right away, but some components can be prepped ahead.